MK316/Digital-Literacy-Class/pages/dataframe2.md

 📌 Among the libraries listed above, "streamlit, pandas," and "gtts" should also be included in your requirements.txt file.

+## 🌀 Sample 1: Wordlist - displaying a dataframe (csv) on the screen

 ```
 with tab1: